La Comédie humaine: France after the Revolution

-Balzac frequently bemoans the loss of a pre-Revolutionary society of honor which has now become — especially after the fall of Charles X of France and the arrival of the July Monarchy — a society dominated by money.
+Balzac frequently bemoans the loss of a pre-Revolutionary society of honor which has now become—especially after the fall of Charles X of France and the arrival of the July Monarchy—a society dominated by money.

 Money and power

-"At the origin of every fortune lies a crime" : this precept from the "Red Inn" recurs constantly in the Comédie humaine, both as a biographical truth (Taillefer's murderous fortune, Goriot's deals with the Revolutionary army), and as a sign of French collective guilt at the horrors of the Revolution (and most notably by the death of Louis XVI of France).
+"At the origin of every fortune lies a crime": this precept from the "Red Inn" recurs constantly in the Comédie humaine, both as a biographical truth (Taillefer's murderous fortune, Goriot's deals with the Revolutionary army), and as a sign of French collective guilt at the horrors of the Revolution (and most notably by the execution of Louis XVI).

 The other source of power is rank.
 People of good blood aspire to a title, while people with titles aspire to the peerage.
 The opening section of The Secrets of the Princess Cadignan provides an explanation of why the title of prince is not prevalent nor coveted in France (compared to contemporary Germany or Russia).